j2k4/updaws/README.md

 ## updaws

-This simple package is made for updating the AWS CLI credentials in the `~/.aws/config` file on macOS by reading from stdin.
+This simple package is made for updating the AWS CLI credentials in the `~/.aws/config` file on macOS by reading from the clipboard.

 ### Usage